Automattic/simplenote-electron/TESTING-CHECKLIST.md

 ### Setup

 - [ ] Sign up using mixed-capitalization in the email address.
-Use this account to run tests below.
+Use this account to run all tests below.

 #### Login/Signup